Bread Dad

 As an Amazon Associate, this website earns from qualifying purchases.
 At no extra cost to you, we make a small commission if you buy products via the affiliate links below.

 Common Bread Yeasts & Similar Products – Bread yeast is a living organism that puts out CO2 bubbles (which helps the bread to rise) as it “eats” the natural sugars contained in a bread recipe.
-Bread yeast is a slow rising leavener versus much faster rising leaveners such as baking soda.
+Bread yeast is a slow-rising leavener versus faster-rising leaveners such as baking soda.

-• Bread Machine Yeast – New/active bread machine yeast is one of the the most essential bread machine ingredients!!!
-Dead yeast is not positive for bread making.
-Bread machine yeast is a type of instant yeast.
-It is used commonly to make bread machine baked goods but also can be used to make oven baked breads.
+• Bread Machine Yeast – Bread machine yeast is one of the most essential bread machine ingredients.
+It is a type of instant yeast and does not have to be preactivated (unlike active dry yeast).
+Bread machine yeast is used commonly to make bread machine-baked goods but it also can be used to make oven-baked breads.

 • Active Dry Yeast – This yeast is often used to make oven-baked breads.
-It is not a bread machine yeast or instant yeast.
+It is not the same as a bread machine yeast or instant yeast.
 Active dry yeast needs to be preactivated in a liquid before use (whereas instant yeast and bread machine yeast do not have to be preactivated).
-Active dry yeast is usually not used to make bread machine breads.
+Active dry yeast is usually not used to make bread machine bread recipes.

 • Sourdough Starter – This ingredient is needed in order to create delicious sourdough bread.
 Sourdough starters are a combination of yeasts and bacteria that create the classic sour taste associated with sourdough breads.